 If present, the Four Byte value is the lifetime of the publication in seconds.
 If Publication Expiry Interval has passed and the Server has not managed to start onward delivery to a matching subscriber then it MUST delete the copy of the message for that subscriber.

-The PUBLISH packet sent to a client by the server MUST contain a Publication Expiry interval set to the received value minus the time that the publication has been waiting in the server.
+The PUBLISH packet sent to a Client by the Server MUST contain a Publication Expiry Interval set to the received value minus the time that the publication has been waiting in the server.

 See Section 4.1 for details and limitations of stored state.